-Getting started is easy, just call Fora Health at (503) 535-1151 to schedule an appointment at either one of our convenient locations in Downtown Portland or Hillsboro.
+Getting started is easy, just call Fora Health at (503) 535-1151 to schedule an appointment at either one of our convenient locations in SE Portland or Hillsboro.

 The sustained use of some substances, including alcohol, cause changes within the body.
 Once the use of those substances is discontinued, those changes can result in discomfort, pain and sometimes life-threatening complications.
 These are known as acute withdrawal symptoms and may include anxiety, restlessness, joint pain, stomach cramps, nausea, insomnia and others.
 The goal of withdrawal management is to alleviate these symptoms and help patients safely and effectively cease their use of drugs or alcohol.

 Several prescription medications are used during the withdrawal process to help alleviate the symptoms of withdrawal.
 The medications used are FDA approved and help prevent seizures, lower anxiety, reduce muscle and body aches, counteract sleeplessness, and reduce abdominal discomfort.
 We also offer a variety of over-the-counter medications for common ailments including headache, diarrhea, upset stomach, allergies, heartburn, and constipation.
 We encourage patients to notify their nurse when experiencing any discomfort.

 Does Fora Health offer withdrawal management for opioid use disorder?